The Language of Infographics: Toward Understanding Conceptual Metaphor Use in Scientific Storytelling

 Reference:

 Hana Pokojná, Tobias Isenberg, Stefan Bruckner, Barbora Kozlíková, and Laura Garrison (2025) The Language of Infographics: Toward Understanding Conceptual Metaphor Use in Scientific Storytelling.
-IEEE Transactions on Visualization and Computer Graphics, 31, 2025.
-To appear.
+IEEE Transactions on Visualization and Computer Graphics, 31(1):371–381, January 2025.

 ×